What Does The Range In Math Mean

 Conclusion

 Now that you have a clear understanding of what the range means, put it into practice!
-Analyze different data sets, compare the range with other measures of variability, and see how it helps you make sense of the information around you.
+Also, analyze different data sets, compare the range with other measures of variability, and see how it helps you make sense of the information around you.
 Share your findings, ask questions, and continue to explore the fascinating world of statistics.